JohnYeung-dojjy/running_detection/README.md

 - The original repo contains mp3 and .tflite files that might have copy right issues.
 - The original implementation uses mediapipe pose estimation -> SVM for action classification.
 It didn't consider the potential change into YOLO pose estimation -> LSTM classification.
 It is easier for me to start over, with some code reuse.

+## Conclusion

+- RNN models tends to have gradient explode/vanish issue, I switched to LSTM
+- The dataset I used is not very diverse, and the 'running' is a sprint, not dash, which also made the model harder to train.

+## Demo videos
+TODO